What To Do If You Are Dismissed From the University

 According to University policy the Provost may dismiss:

-1. Students on probation if the student’s cumulative GPA is within the following ranges:
+2. A student on probation (including transfer students admitted on probation) when the student's cumulative grade point average (GPA) is within the following ranges:

 - 90 or more GPA hours-below 1.900 cumulative GPA

-2. A student on probation or a transfer student admitted on probation who receives 9 or more credit hours of any combination of the following grades in the semester under review: F, NF, SF, U. This policy applies without regard to whetherthe designated grades were included or excluded from the student's cumulative GPA.
+3. A full-time student who receives 9 or more credit hours and a less-than-full-time student who receives 6 or more credit hours of any combination of the following grades or marks in the semester under review: F (Fail), NF (Never Attended - Fail), SF (Stopped Attending - Fail), U (Unsatisfactory).
+This policy applies without regard to whether the designated grades were included or excluded from the student's cumulative GPA.

 Appealing the Dismissal

 Students can appeal their dismissal.
-Appeals for Fall 2013 must be received in the college or campus office no later than January 2, 2014 at 5:00 p.m.
 The colleges will review appeals and make their recommendations to the Provost.
 Students will be notified of the outcome via their kent.edu email account.
-Please see the link to the guidelines document on the right side of this webpage for specific information.
+Please see the link to the guidelines document (DOCX).

 There are many details that must be taken care of if you have been dismissed.
-Please see the Dismissal Checklist on the right side of this webpage for details.
+Please see the Dismissal Checklist (DOCX) for details.